oakromulo/utils-array/README.md

 ### prepend

-Returns a new Array with elements prepended to the one given
+Returns a new Array with elements prepended to the one given.

 **Parameters**